MrtnBlck/portaal/Readme.md

 ### Environment variables

-To run the project locally a `.env` file is required with the following variables:
+To run the project locally a `.env.local` file is required with the following variables:

 ```dotenv
 # Clerk API keys